 - 1. While our general stance is that non-Rosslyn students are highly discouraged from being a part of MS special events as they are intended to build community amongst the Rosslyn students, we are aware that some special circumstances may arise. - 2.
-An exception needs to be pre-approved by the Student Council teacher, the Student Council and the MS administrator. - 3.
+An exception needs to be pre-approved by the Student Leadership Team advisor, the SLT and the MS administrator. - 3.
 These exceptions will only be made for homeschooled or other special circumstances children pending approval (not for students from other Kenyan schools). - 4.
 A Rosslyn community member adult needs to vouch for the visiting child's character.